m7r/ha-custom-symbols/README.md

 ## Features

 - Supports Home Assistant's icon picker (2021.11.0+)
+- Replace icon by name, configure in settings menu
 - Only one example SVG file included, please use our own files
 - Rendering Modes
   - Monochrome